zuozhenggh/learning-library/developer-library/mytodoreact/README.md

 Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/

-# Build and Deploy My ToDo List React application for Java developers
+# My ToDo List React application for Java developers
 ## Introduction and Overview

 In this workshop, you will deploy a simple Cloud native application using the most commonly used frameworks and the Oracle Cloud Infrastructure services.